-For administered registered shareholders or bearer shareholders, this number is calculated on the basis of the final gross dividend (i.e. €0.16/share).
+For administered registered shareholders or bearer shareholders, this number is calculated on the basis of the gross dividend (i.e. €0.21/share).

-For pure registered shareholders, depending on the option chosen, this number is calculated on the basis of the final gross dividend or the final net dividend, i.e. less social security contributions and withholding tax (see next question).
+For pure registered shareholders, depending on the option chosen, this number is calculated on the basis of the gross dividend or the net dividend, i.e. less social security contributions and withholding tax (see next question).

-Example for a shareholder who owns 100 shares and is therefore entitled to the 2018 final gross dividend of 100x0.16=€16:
+Example for a shareholder who owns 100 shares and is therefore entitled to the 2020 gross dividend of $102 \times 0.21 = 21.42$:

-- If the shareholder is an administered registered shareholder or a bearer shareholder, he/she will receive the rounded down number of €16/11.10, i.e. 1 share.
-His/Her bank will also deduct from his/her current account the amount corresponding to the social security contributions and tax. - If the shareholder is a pure registered shareholder and has opted for the final dividend to be paid on a gross basis, he/she will receive the same number of shares as above and must pay BNP Paribas Securities Services the amount corresponding to the social security contributions and tax. - If the shareholder is a pure registered shareholder and has opted for the final dividend to be paid on a net basis, he/she will receive the rounded down number of €16x[(1-17.2%)x(1-12.8%)]/€11.10, i.e. 1 share.
+- If the shareholder is an administered registered shareholder or a bearer shareholder, he/she will receive the rounded down number of 21.42 / €10.64, i.e. 2 shares, plus a balancing cash adjustment.
+His/Her bank will also deduct from his/her current account the amount corresponding to the social security contributions and tax - If the shareholder is a pure registered shareholder and has opted for the dividend to be paid on a gross basis, he/she will receive the same number of shares as above and must pay BNP Paribas Securities Services the amount corresponding to the social security contributions and tax. - If the shareholder is a pure registered shareholder and has opted for the dividend to be paid on a net basis, he/she will receive the rounded down number of 21.42 x [1 (17.2% + 12.8%)] / €10.64, i.e. 1 share, plus a balancing cash adjustment.